Oxaide

 Matters to serious operators because control logic influences revenue capture, flexibility, and downside exposure

-The real question is not whether an EMS exists.
-It is whether the EMS logic is helping the asset earn, protect itself, and stay within the commercial and technical boundaries that matter.
+What matters is whether the EMS logic is helping the asset earn, protect itself, and stay inside the commercial and technical boundaries that matter.

 A battery can be available on paper and still underperform in reality if the dispatch logic is poor, badly tuned, or misaligned with the actual site and market constraints.